-In this article, we provide an overview of day treatment options at Veritas, including both our Partial Hospitalization Program (PHP) and Intensive Outpatient Program (IOP).
-Learn the components of day treatment for adults, adolescents, and children and how day programs differ from other kinds of treatments on the care continuum.
+In this article, we provide an overview of both our Partial Hospitalization Program (PHP) and Intensive Outpatient Program (IOP).
+Learn the components of PHP/IOP for adults, adolescents, and children and how day programs differ from other kinds of treatments on the care continuum.

-At Veritas Collaborative, day treatment is designed for patients in need of professional support that is less intensive than that provided in a residential setting but more intensive than that provided in a traditional outpatient setting.
+At Veritas Collaborative, PHP and IOP are designed for patients in need of professional support that is less intensive than that provided in a residential setting but more intensive than that provided in a traditional outpatient setting.
 It is available at all of our locations—either in our facilities or in a virtual telehealth environment—and suitable for those who are medically stable and need structured daily programming without 24-hour monitoring.
-Day treatment can be a step down from a residential program or the very first treatment step in a person’s journey toward recovery.
+PHP/IOP can be a step down from a residential program or the very first treatment step in a person’s journey toward recovery.

-Day treatment involves treatment six or seven days a week and comprises individual and group therapies focused on family and community-of-support involvement.
-We offer two different kinds of day treatment at Veritas:
+PHP and IOP involve treatment six or seven days a week and comprises individual and group therapies focused on family and community-of-support involvement.
+Below are the differences between PHP and IOP: